dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 icrc106_get_index_principal: () -> (principal) query;
 ```

+The metadata entry `icrc106:index_principal` and the `icrc106_get_index_principal` method MUST provide consistent information.
+Specifically:

+- The `icrc106:index_principal` metadata entry MUST represent the textual form of the principal returned by the `icrc106_get_index_principal` method.
+- The `icrc106_get_index_principal` method MUST return the principal corresponding to the index canister associated with the ledger, as specified in the `icrc106:index_principal` metadata entry.

+This requirement ensures that both mechanisms reliably point to the same index canister.
+Implementations

 ## 3. Index Canister Interface

-The index canister associated with the ledger is expected to implement the following minimal Candid interface:
+The index canister associated with the ledger SHOULD implement the following minimal Candid interface:

 ```candid
 type Tokens = nat;